AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 In this section, you test the event in real time.

-1. In Journey Optimizer, enable test mode.
+1. In Journey Optimizer, toggle on Test mode.

     ![Enable test mode](assets/ajo-enable-test.png){width="700" zoomable="yes"}

 1. To test this journey in real time, open another browser tab and go to your sandbox Commerce website.

-    1. Add a product to your cart
+    1. Add a product to your cart.
     1. Go to the checkout page.
     1. From the checkout page, abandon the cart by going back to the main page or closing your tab.